11 Must Eat & Food to Try in Madrid

 6. Calamari Sandwich (Bocadillo de Calamares)

-The bocadillo de calamares, calamari (squid) sandwich, is yet another must eat dish when visiting Madrid.
-It’s just a classic as pizza in Italy or a French fries in Belgium.
+The bocadillo de calamares (calamari squid sandwich), is yet another must eat dish when visiting Madrid.
+It’s just a classic as pizza in Italy or French fries in Belgium.

-The bocadillo de calamares is a bread roll filled with in olive oil fried squid rings.
+The bocadillo de calamares is a bread roll filled with olive oil fried squid rings.
 I really liked it but I was missing a sauce like mayonnaise or tartare sauce to make it easier to eat.
+However, that’s the traditional way to eat one of the best foods in Madrid.

 Best restaurants in Madrid to eat a bocadillo de calamares (calamari sandwich):